Order of Saint Gabriel the Archangel

 To be nominated and to receive the Order of Saint Gabriel – Gold, the nominee must:

 • Produced extraordinary achievements while serving with distinction as an Army Strategist for at least five years in positions that developed Army strategic plans or policies.

 • Have supervised, overseen, or mentored (may include peer-peer mentoring) the activities of Army Strategists in the performance of their duties and responsibilities.

 • Demonstrated outstanding official and volunteer achievements in the spirit, dignity, and sense of sacrifice and commitment that distinguishes the individual as one of the best of the best Army Strategists ;

 • Demonstrated through either military or non-military efforts, the advancement of Army Strategist Association goals or made significant contributions to the study, teaching, or practice of strategic planning and policymaking.

-• Served in varying positions within government, public, and/or private institutions that required a high degree strategic thinking, applied supervision or oversight, applied decision-making; and/or resulted in substantial changes or progression of strategic level research, academic, and/or training through distinguished achievements, service, and/or support to national security or the United States Army mission.
+• Served in varying positions within the government, public, and/or private institutions that required a high degree of strategic thinking, applied supervision or oversight, applied decision-making; and/or resulted in substantial changes or progression of strategic level research, academic, and/or training through distinguished achievements, service, and/or support to national security or the United States Army mission.

 • Advanced the vision and goals of the Army Strategist Association; and